nuts-foundation/nuts-specification/rfc/rfcdid-did-nuts-method.md

 ### 5.1 SaaS provider

 This example consists of a SaaS provider that acts as enabler, controller and node operator for all of its customers.
-The SaaS provider has access to all the key material and the care organizations do not.
+The SaaS provider has access to all the key material, while the care organizations hasn't.

 The SaaS provider registers itself with: